vanhoordek/CV/README.md

       <li>Randazzo, C. L., Caggia, C., Butera, V. M., Russo, N., <b>Van Hoorde, K.</b> Microbial diversity and functional
 properties of lactic acid bacteria associated with the production of Piacentinu Ennese cheese.
 In preparation.</li>
       <li><b>Van Hoorde, K.</b>, Van Landschoot, A. MALDI-TOF MS of microbial mixtures: Impressions of its
 applicability for monitoring the microbial diversity in food ecosystems.
-In preparation.
+In preparation.</li>
     </ul><br/>
 </ul>